 Improvising is an essential skill when role-playing, managing difficult conversations or maintaining your own focus.
 In this ILP Masterclass Ricky Nowak will share her experience using improvisation in facilitating learning in both a face-to-face and online setting.
 Understanding the nature of improvisation, and how to potentially build it into learning experience design, and be ready to bring it into effective action takes skills and understanding of a number of things.

-In this interactive session Ricky will take us through the forms of improvisation, help us to unpack it, and share her hints and tips with us.
+In this interactive session Ricky took us through the forms of improvisation, help us to unpack it, and share her hints and tips with us.
 And we will almost certainly hear some great stories from participants.
 This is a masterclass you really want to attend live.

 Participation in an ILP Masterclass or Partner or Member Showcase qualifies for 1 CPD point, so once you attend be sure to update your CPD Log.

 This resource is available to Members of ILP, so you will need to log in to gain access.
 And we suggest you remain logged in to make accessing resources in future and registering for events faster.

 If you are not a member of ILP yet, please have a look at the benefits of being a member, including free access to all masterclasses and recordings.
 If you have any questions about the best membership for you, please email us at [email protected].